software

 Generate highly innovative ideas for your project to explore chemical space and escape IP and toxicity traps

-Spark databases are derived from commercially available screening compounds (eMolecules screening compounds), literature reports (ChEMBL), theoretical ring systems (VEHICLe) and commercial reagents (eMolecules building blocks).
+Spark fragment databases are derived from commercially available screening compounds (eMolecules screening compounds), literature reports (ChEMBL) and patent data (SureChEMBL), theoretical ring systems (VEHICLe), and commercial reagents (eMolecules building blocks).

-Larger databases are split based on the frequency of occurrence of the fragments.
+Larger fragment databases are split based on the frequency of occurrence of the fragments.

 Right: Docking workflow in Spark (PDB: 6TCU).
 A) A portion of the starter molecule is selected for replacement.
 B) The selected fragment is deleted.
 C) A new fragment is attached in a sensible orientation to the truncated starter molecule.
 D) The pose of the new result molecule is optimized using Lead Finder™.